 Business Level Support

 - Accounts that have opted in to Business Level Support, have a support charge based on 10% of Amazon retail spend

-Customers are responsible for ensuring that any grant funds used to pay for AWS is done in accordance with RSP (https://rsp.wisc.edu) policy and federal requirements (2 CFR 200 Subpart E).
-Basic guidance can be found at https://www.rsp.wisc.edu/awardmgt/explanation_costs.html.
-It is recommended that all customers who wish to use a grant to pay for AWS contact RSP for guidance.
+Customers are responsible for ensuring that any grant funds used to pay for public cloud services is done in accordance with Research and Sponsored Programs (RSP) policy and federal requirements (2 CFR 200 Subpart E).
+Basic guidance on allowable direct costs can be found here.
+It is recommended that any customers with questions about using a grant to pay for cloud computing contact RSP for guidance.

 For customers planning or expecting to use credits/grants from a Public Cloud Provider, please indicate so on your account request, and contact the Public Cloud team to ensure those credits are deployed appropriately to your account.